Youth

 CRITERIA

-There are 4 main criteria which schools must complete in order to achieve the designation as an EPAS school at the end of the school term.
+The criteria to be met in order to achieve accreditation as an EPAS school at the end of the school term are listed below:

-As the Senior Ambassador, teachers take care of the educational aspect, mainly organising lessons on European parliamentary democracy based on the learning resources provided by the European Parliament.
-Junior Ambassadors are selected by their Senior Ambassador for showing enthusiasm and involvement in the programme throughout the year.
-They will take special responsibility for the implementation of the programme together with their teacher.
+As the Senior Ambassador, teachers take care of the educational aspect, organising lessons on European parliamentary democracy based on the learning resources provided by the European Parliament and encouraging their students to become active European citizens.
+Senior Ambassadors must follow an introductory seminar organised by the EP Liaison Office at the beginning of the school year

-The EU Info Point is an information and activity area dedicated to Europe and the European institutions and will display brochures and information about the EU, the work of the Parliament and MEPs etc. The EU info-point can also be web-based, for example a dedicated page on a school website.
+All schools should establish and maintain an EP/EU Info point.
+The EU Info Point is an information and activity area set up in a prominent place on school premises and is dedicated to the European Union and the European institutions.
+It can display brochures and information about the EU, the work of the Parliament and MEPs, the various member states etc. The EU info-point can also be web-based, for example a dedicated page on a school website.

-Europe Day is celebrated each year on 9 May.
-Teachers and students organise a Europe Day event on the day itself or in the run-up to it.
-Some ideas for an event include: EU debating competition, Mock European elections, Meet your MEP, European music festival, European food tasting day, EU Quiz.
+All schools should organise an event/ceremony for Europe Day on or around 9 May.
+Some ideas for an event include: an EU debating competition, Mock European elections, Meet your MEP event, European music festival, European food tasting day, EU Quiz.

 ACCREDITATION